 Guinea Bissau's cuisine is a flavorful blend of West African traditions with Portuguese colonial influence.
 Fresh Atlantic seafood dominates - grilled sea bream (bica), lobster, prawns, and oysters from the Cacheu mangroves are exceptional.
 Rice is the staple, typically served with fish stews, peanut-based sauces, or jollof-style preparations.
 Dishes reflect the country's diverse ethnic groups: Mandinka peanut stews, Fula mafé, and the rice-and-fish traditions of coastal Papel and Bijago peoples.

-These iconic dishes define the culinary identity of Guinea Bissau.
+Iconic dishes that define Guinea Bissau.

 Caldo de Peixe